jonlawlor/rel/README.md

 // })
 ```

 It isn't going to set any records for brevity or efficiency.
 It demonstrates some of the issues with the rel package's current state: it results in a lot of type definitions for intermediate tuple representation, which is an area that requires work.
-Behind the scenes there is quite a bit of reflection as well, which comes with other downsides, including slower performance and less type safety.
+Behind the scenes there is quite a bit of reflection as well, which comes with other downsides, including even slower performance and less type safety.
 Also, every relational operation (except for no-ops) results in a new pipeline stage getting built, with more channels handing off values.

 On the other hand, thanks to interface's duck typing, users of this package can define their own Relation(s), which could be used in a similar manner to LINQ's Type Providers.
 The "literal" Relations above can be replaced by Relations that provide values from an SQL database, or a csv.Reader (https://github.com/jonlawlor/csv), or in a user defined source if they roll their own Relation, which can take advantage of the query rewrite rules in the rel package.

 Why care about relational algebra over SQL?
 Relational algebra is _so much simpler_ than the SQL standard.
 The current SQL standard is hundreds of pages long and defines everything from regular expressions to recursive queries to interaction with Java procedures.
 You have to pay thousands of dollars to see the latest SQL standard.
 E. F. Codd's original paper is 11 pages long and is available for free.[2]
 Unsurprisingly that makes it much easier to reason about.
-I figure gophers should find that sentiment familiar - good theory has had "features" added to it until it mutates into something else.
-[3]
+I figure gophers should find that sentiment familiar - good theory has had features added to it until it mutates into something else.
+[3][4]

 I am sure many people will find the package hideous.
-Personally I vacillate between excitement over how interesting I find it, and despair over how much I've fallen short of the simplicity of relational algebra.
-This implementation violates practically every piece of general advice I've seen on Go, but at the same time, I have a sense that it is coming together.
+Personally I vacillate between excitement over how interesting I find it, and distress over how ugly it gets under the hood.
+This implementation violates practically every piece of general advice I've seen on Go, but at the same time, I have a sense that something useful is coming together.
 I hope you find it interesting as well, and I would like to hear your ideas about how to do it better.

 [1] Parallel Database Systems: The Future of Database Processing or a Passing Fad?
 [2] http://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf